uhasker/large-language-models/chapter1/high_level_overview.md

 <img src="images/attention1.png" alt="Attention" width="400">

-Here we have a high attention score between “flew” and “bat”, as well as a high attention score between “bat” and “cave”.
+Here, we have a high attention score between “flew” and “bat”, as well as a high attention score between “bat” and “cave”.
 This means that the transformer knows that the most relevant tokens for “bat” are “flew” and “cave”, i.e. this is the type of bat that flies out of caves.

-Now let’s consider the sentence “He hit the ball with his bat”:
+Now, let’s consider the sentence “He hit the ball with his bat”:

 <img src="images/attention2.png" alt="Attention" width="400">

-Here we have a high attention score between “bat” and “hit”, as well as a high attention score between “bat” and “ball”.
+Here, we have a high attention score between “bat” and “hit” as well as a high attention score between “bat” and “ball”.
-In this case, the transformer knows that the most relevant tokens for “bat” are “hit” and “ball”, i.e. this is completely different type of bat - the type that can be used to hit balls.
+In this case, the transformer knows that the most relevant tokens for “bat” are “hit” and “ball”, i.e. this is a completely different type of bat - the type that can be used to hit balls.

 The transformer would now mix the “bat” embedding with the “flew” and “cave” embeddings in the first sentence.
-In the second sentence however, the transformer would mix the “bat” embedding with the “hit” and “ball” embeddings.
+In the second sentence, however, the transformer would mix the “bat” embedding with the “hit” and “ball” embeddings.

 The embeddings for “bat” would therefore be completely different in each sentence, because they now have context - we call these contextualized embeddings.

 > Technical Completeness Note: The attention mechanism is relatively complicated and traditionally involves converting the embeddings to key and query vectors, computing attention scores and then using the attention scores to combine value vectors.
-> Since this a high-level overview, we will not dive into the computations here.
+> Since this is a high-level overview, we will not dive into the computations here.

 The fourth component is a prediction layer.
 This takes the embeddings created by the transformer and produces a huge list of probabilities for the next token.
 For example, if the input text was “What is a Large Language” then the token “ Model” would have a high probability, but the tokens “homework” or “fngrl” would probably have a low probability.

 The interesting thing here is that you can use this list of probabilities in different ways.
-You could of course just always select the most probable token.
+You could, of course, just always select the most probable token.
 However, this often leads to boring and repetitive texts.
 Instead, LLMs usually sample from this distribution.
-This means that they randomly select a token in such a way that tokens with higher probabilities have a higher chance to be generated.
+This means that they randomly select a token in such a way that tokens with higher probabilities have a higher chance of being generated.

 To sum it up - here is how an LLM predicts the next token given a text:

 First, the tokenizer splits the text into tokens.
 Second, the embedding layer generates an embedding for every token.
-Third, the transformer improves the the embeddings by mixing them together.
+Third, the transformer improves the embeddings by mixing them together.
 Finally, the prediction layer generates a list of probabilities for all possible next tokens and samples the next token.

 ## Training a Large Language Model